 Sometimes urinary reflux can be associated with other 'plumbing' problems in the urinary tract and with small, damaged or malformed kidneys.

 Urinary reflux does not have any symptoms.
 However, urinary tract infections, which can result from urinary reflux, can cause:

 - burning sensation when passing urine

 - wanting to urinate more often, if only to pass a few drops

 - pain in the lower part of the body

 - stomach aches

 - wetting – new day or night wetting in a child who has been dry

 - poor feeding, vomiting and ongoing irritability in babies and young children.

-If your child has any of these symptoms, they should see a doctor so that simple tests for urinary reflux can be performed.
+If your child has any of these symptoms, take them to a GP (doctor) so that simple tests for urinary reflux can be performed.